 Each of the various clans has ‘traditional’ business interests, and clan alliances form—and change—based on what is perceived as good for the respective clan business interests.
 It should be noted that not all of the business interests at issue at any given time are necessarily legal.

 The current government has announced that the base-facilities agreement is open for negotiation.
 It is expected that the Republic will be able to maintain their base-facilities rights, but the Federation is expected to try to make a case for switching the agreement to them.
 In any case, negotiations will take months.

-The following night, the planetary space navy is holding their annual Admiral's Ball, and any PCs of officer rank who have cultivated contacts in that organization will be invited to attend on a 2D roll of Prestige–.
-The Ball is not a government function, but a Navy one, and the Navy has a tradition of holding itself above politics - the breach in the governing coalition has no effect that they will acknowledge, and none of the Helveburger officers will answer any questions they perceive as political, though any of them will happily discuss their clan’s business interests in abstract terms.
+The following night, the planetary space navy is holding their annual Admiral’s Ball, and any PCs of officer rank who have cultivated contacts in that organization will be invited to attend on a 2D roll of Prestige–.
+The Ball is not a government function, but a Navy one, and the Navy has a tradition of holding itself above politics—the breach in the governing coalition has no effect that they will acknowledge, and none of the Helveburger officers will answer any questions they perceive as political, though any of them will happily discuss their clan’s business interests in abstract terms.

 After the Ball breaks up, at the local social equivalent of about 2AM, any PCs attending will be making their way back to their lodgings.
 As they pass the port, they will see what looks like smoke come out of all of the open ports of the Republican ship (sleeping gas grenades), and at the same time, armed members of the local militia will start firing at the ship.
 If the PCs avoid being injured in the initial attack, they will shortly see a grav raft loaded with fully-armored and heavily-armed troops in Federation uniforms exit the hatch of what was ostensibly a Federation freighter.
 The troops will join the fight on the side of the militia.